Home » Recipes » Breads » Monkey Bread » Caramel Roll Pull-Aparts

-These pull-aparts are excellent to make ahead of time and serve when you have company.
-You can even make and freeze several ahead of time for large gatherings.
-And with the holidays coming up, you will want to save this recipe!
+They are excellent to make ahead of time and serve when you have company.
+You can even make and freeze several pans in advance for large gatherings.
+This is especially helpful during the holidays.
+You will want to save this recipe!

 Ingredients

-Make sure to use cook and serve vanilla pudding 4.6oz instead of instant pudding.
-This is a really important one.
-I’ve made this mistake before and it’s not pretty.
-The caramel turns out almost rubbery.
+1 large package vanilla pudding mix – make sure to use cook and serve vanilla pudding instead of instant pudding.
+This is important.
+We’ve made this mistake before, and the caramel turns out almost rubbery.

 Preheat your oven to 350 degrees.
-Then prepare a 9 by 13 pan by lightly greasing it with cooking spray.
+Then prepare a 9 x 13 pan by lightly greasing it with baking spray.

 Mix all the ingredients for the sauce together in a medium-sized bowl.
 This includes the melted margarine, brown sugar, vanilla pudding, milk, and ground cinnamon.

-Next, take one loaf of bread dough and tear it into small chunks in the greased 9 by 13 pan.
+Next, take one loaf of bread dough and tear it into small chunks.
+(Or use a kitchen scissors to cut the dough apart.)
+Add them in a single layer to the greased 9 x 13 pan.

 Pour the caramel mixture over the first loaf of frozen bread dough.

-Next, tear the second loaf of bread dough into chunks and place on top of the caramel mixture.
+Next, tear or cut the second loaf of bread dough into chunks and place on top of the caramel mixture.

 Allow the bread dough to rise until it doubles in size.